 The Emir of Lapai (Mallam Muhammadu Kobo): Mr President, Sir, I want to comment on the Bill moved by the hon.
 Attorney-General.
-Mr President, Sir, this is the first time a Bill has been pointed to this House to time a Bill has been 1 .

-approve the appointment of somebody to work as a Law Revision Officer.
+Mr President, Sir, this is the first time a Bill has been presented to this House to approve the appointment of somebody to work as a Law Revision Officel.
 It is the duty of this House to discuss the bill and pass it into law.
 When the bill becomes law it is up to the Executive Council to appoint anybody it likes.
 It is not our power to appoint the Commissioner for Law Revision.
-And as I am a layman, or not a law student, Mr President, we want explanation from the Attorney-
+And as I am a layman, or not a law student, Mr President, we want explanation from the Attorney-General.